ccrma/webchuck/docs/classes/Chuck.md

 ▸ **replaceFileWithArgs**(`filename`, `colonSeparatedArgs`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Replace the last running shred with a file to execute, passing arguments Note that the file must already be in the WebChucK virtual file system via preloadedFiles[], createFile(), or loadFile()
+Replace the last running shred with a file to execute, passing arguments.
+Note that the file must already be in the WebChucK virtual file system via preloadedFiles[], createFile(), or loadFile()

 #### Parameters